crhuber/cellar/e2e/README.md

 | `expected_snapshot.path`      | Create file in path.
 | `expected_snapshot.file_name` | File name.
 | `expected_snapshot.content`   | File content.
-| `expected_stdout`             | Check if Teller stdout equals this value.
+| `expected_stdout`             | Check if Cellar stdout equals this value.
 If empty, this check will be ignored.
-| `expected_stderr`             | Check if Teller stderr equals this value.
+| `expected_stderr`             | Check if Cellar stderr equals this value.
 If empty, this check will be ignored.

 ### Advanced
 In case the E2E `yml`not flexible enough you have the option to create a `*.go` file in [test folder](./tests/). the go file most to: